armory/documentation/_spinnaker_install_admin_guides/add-aws-account-iam.md

    }
    ```

-1. Click "Update Trust Policy", in the bottom right.
+8. Click "Update Trust Policy", in the bottom right.

-### IAM User Part 6: Adding the Managing Account User and Managed Accounts to Spinnaker via Halyard
+### Instance Role Part 6: Adding the Managed Accounts to Spinnaker via Halyard

 The Clouddriver pod(s) should be now able to assume each of the Managed Roles (Target Roles) in each of your Deployment Target accounts.
 We need to configure Spinnaker to be aware of the accounts and roles its allowed to consume.
 This is done via Halyard.

 For each of the Managed (Target) accounts you want to deploy to, perform the following from your Halyard instance:

 1. Run this command, **updating fields as follows**:
    * `AWS_ACCOUNT_NAME` should be a unique name which is used in the Spinnaker UI and API  to identify the deployment target.
 For example, `aws-dev-1` or `aws-dev-2`
    * `ACCOUNT_ID` should be the account ID for the Managed Role (Target Role) you are  assuming.
 For example, if the role ARN is `arn:aws:iam::123456789012:role/ DevSpinnakerManagedRole`, then ACCOUNT_ID would be `123456789012`
    * `ROLE_NAME` should be the full role name within the account, including the type of  object (`role`).
 For example, if the role ARN is `arn:aws:iam::123456789012:role/ DevSpinnakerManagedRole`, then ROLE_NAME would be `role/DevSpinnakerManagedRole`